kravchik/yads/README.md

 #### built-in serialization/deserialization
   Currently - Java only, but syntax provides ways to other languages be included.
+  Serialize any data to the human-readable string, and then back to the same data without any additional effort.
+  No annotations needed.

 #### serialization to beutifuly formatted text
   1. convenient to read and edit